 Welcome and About

-The Study of Religions Department at UCC is a unique department in the Republic of Ireland.
-It is the only department which teaches courses from a non-theological and non-confessional perspective.
-We strive in delivering and upholding the university’s motto of critical and independent thinking.
-Our department is well placed in our current geopolitical time, Religion, in all its understandings, continues to play an influential role in the world, for good or ill.
-Teaching students at university about ‘religion’ is not only essential but pivotal in order to prepare them for their time after graduation.
+The Study of Religions Department at UCC is the only department dedicated to the study of religions on the island of Ireland.
+Our courses are solely taught from a non-theological and non-confessional perspective.
+But why should one pursue the study of religions?
+Religion, in all its understandings, continues to play an influential role in the world, both for good and for ill.
+Teaching students at university about ‘religion’ is not only essential but a pivotal step in preparing them for their time after graduation.

-The Study of Religions Department here at UCC allows students to research and explore these important questions that are a part of foreign policies, laws, gender roles, diet, dress and ethical and moral beliefs.
-Religions affect the ways in which people interact and communicate and can be a powerful resource for both cooperation and antagonism.
-Freedom of expression, equality and tolerance and justifications for violence and war, very often have strong religious dimensions that are also part of our contemporary debates.
+The Study of Religions Department here at UCC allows students to research and explore these important questions, specifically how they relate to foreign policies, laws, gender roles, diet, dress, and ethical and moral beliefs.
+Religions influence the ways in which people interact and communicate and can be a powerful means of both cooperation and antagonism.
+Religious dimensions affect freedom of expression, equality and tolerance and sometimes provide justifications for violence and war.
+Our students will explore the study of religions in light of these contemporary debates.

 Aims and Objectives